 Bean bags are fun and exciting when used for games or as furniture.
-They are comfortable to sit on, and they make superb beds.
-What is great about bean bag chairs, however, is that they conform to the shape of your body, are affordable and can stand up to rough conditions.
+They are comfortable to sit on, and they make excellent beds.
+What is unique about bean bag chairs, however, is that they conform to the shape of your body, are affordable and can stand up to rough conditions.
 Not too long ago, a few wise people decided that it was a shame to keep bean bags to ourselves, and they began manufacturing dog beds out of them.
 Now, our best friends can enjoy all of the benefits of bean bags just like we do, and the best part is that they are good for them and invite deep, restful periods of sleep.

 Bean Bags for Pets

 However, not any old bean bag will work for your pet.
 Dogs tend to chew on their beds more than people do, and some of them have exceptionally sharp teeth and claws.
 They would puncture the average bean bag and have it torn to shreds in no time.
 You also have to remember, though, that you cannot sacrifice comfort in the name of durability.
-In addition, the bed must be as washable as your dog is, and it must dry just as quickly to maintain cleanliness and your own level of comfort.
+Also, the bed must be as washable as your dog is, and it must dry just as quickly to maintain cleanliness and your level of comfort.

 Material for Dog Beds

-The strongest and most effective fabrics for bean bags meant for pets are nylon and polyester, which may be coated with other materials to enhance their durability and resistance to harmful conditions.
+The most durable and most effective fabrics for bean bags meant for pets are nylon and polyester, which may be coated with other materials to enhance their durability and resistance to harmful conditions.
 Cheap, mass-produced bean bags are usually made of 400D polyester, which is inexpensive, lightweight and can be used outdoors.
 However, it is not very comfortable, and because it is so thin, it is not suitable for dogs.

 An improvement over 400D polyester is 420D nylon.
 While the density numbers may not seem to be all that different, nylon is a stronger fabric than polyester is, so it does not have to be as dense to possess the same physical properties.
 One of the best fabrics to use for a dog bed is 600D nylon.
 This material is resistant to water and stains, and it very strong while remaining lightweight.
 However, 1680D polyester works just as well, and some people say it is sturdier than nylon without sacrificing comfort.